 Mukhtiar has a particular interest in whistleblowing and discrimination disputes.
 Cases involving financial services and healthcare workers often call upon his experience with regulatory matters.
 He has dealt with numerous cases involving the effects of Covid-19, including furlough, redundancy and health & safety detriment and dismissal.

-He is instructed in cases that overlap with his commercial practice, including shareholder prejudice; breach of confidentiality; restraint of trade; partnership disputes; and wages/contract claims.
+He is instructed in cases that overlap with his commercial practice, including shareholder prejudice; breach of director duties; breach of confidentiality; restraint of trade; partnership disputes; and pay bonus claims, in particular bonuses.

 Mukhtiar is now a voluntary member of the Legal Support Network for Protect, the whistleblowing charity (formerly Public Concern at Work).
 As a member of its Legal Support Network, he provides advice and representation, particularly on complex cases; and advises and shares good practice in order to develop policy.

 - Sethi v Elements Personnel Services Ltd Case no. 2300234/2018 (2019).
 Successfully argued that the no-beard policy of a recruitment agency, which provided staff to 5-star hotels in London, was indirect religious discrimination as it puts Sikhs at a particular disadvantage.
 The judgment can be read here.

 - Parkin v Leeds City Council UKEAT/0178/19 (2019).
 Successfully appealed on two grounds that allegations of sex discrimination and harassment should not have been struck out either as there being no prospect of success or by failing to apply the two-part test of Hasan v Tesco Stores.
 The judgment is noteworthy as to the approach to multiple discrimination claims with lengthy pleadings and it can be read here.

 - A 7-day religious harassment and victimisation claim.
 Successfully argued that a Muslim employee was subject to religious harassment the day following the Manchester terrorist attack at the Ariana Grande concert and was victimised after he raised a complaint.
 The judgment can be read here.